craigahobbs/python-build/README.md

 Note that the makefile automatically downloads "Makefile.base" and "pylintrc" files from Python Build.
 Python Build continually updates its development dependencies to the latest stable versions.

-Here is a typical Python Build ".gitignore" file.
-Notice that "Makefile.base" and "pylintrc" are ignored because they are downloaded by the Makefile.
+Here is a typical Python Build project ".gitignore" file:

 ```
 /.coverage